Planet Fitness

-Planet Fitness, Inc. is an American franchisor and operator of fitness centers based in Hampton, New Hampshire.
-The company has around 2,600 clubs, making it one of the largest fitness club franchises by number of members and locations.
-The franchise has locations in the United States, Canada, Dominican Republic, Panama, Mexico, Spain and Australia.
-It markets itself as a "Judgement Free Zone" that caters to novice and casual gym users.
+Planet Fitness, Inc. is an American international franchisor and operator of fitness centers based in Hampton, New Hampshire.
+The company has around 2,715 clubs, making it one of the largest fitness club franchises by number of members and locations.
+The franchise has locations in the United States, Canada, Panama, Mexico, Spain and Australia.
+Planet Fitness markets itself as a "Judgement Free Zone" aimed at casual and first-time gym users, while discouraging behavior it associates with intimidating gym culture, which it characterizes as "lunk" behavior.

 History

 In 1992, Planet Fitness founders Michael and Marc Grondahl acquired a struggling Gold's Gym franchise in Dover, New Hampshire.
-They eventually closed that original location, opened a gym called Coastal Fitness and brought on a third partner, former CEO Chris Rondeau.
+They eventually closed that original location, opened a gym called Coastal Fitness, and brought on a third partner, Chris Rondeau.
 In 2002, they purchased the rights to the name Planet Fitness from Rick Berks and renamed their franchise.

 Berks had started his own Planet Fitness gym in 1993 in Sunrise, Florida, and eventually expanded it to three clubs, along with a Gold's Gym franchise.
-The company name was derived from his daughter's school project, which was titled "Fitness Planet".
+The company name was derived from his daughter's school project, which was titled "Fitness Planet."

-As early as March 2015, the "Judgement Free Zone" policy was expanded to allow trans women to use the women's locker room.
-The policy states that "members and guests may use all gym facilities based on their sincere self-reported gender identity."

 In the fall of 2013, TSG Consumer Partners LLC became an equity partner in the Planet Fitness franchise.
 Michael Grondahl, co-founder of Planet Fitness stepped down as CEO, and was succeeded by Chris Rondeau.
 The company went public on August 6, 2015.

-In September 2024, National Fitness Partners acquired over 20 Planet Fitness Clubs across the United States.
+In 2023, Rondeau left the company.
+Colleen Keating became CEO in 2024.

 Marketing

-Planet Fitness' business model focuses on the needs of occasional or first-time health club members, rather than more experienced members.
-In 2003, Planet Fitness opened its first franchised location in Florida.
+Planet Fitness' founding business model focused on the needs of occasional or first-time health club members, rather than more experienced members.
+In 1999 Planet Fitness launched 'Pizza Monday' which offered free pizza on the first Monday night of each month, this ended in 2020.
+Since 2024, however, the company has broadened its appeal to include more experienced gym goers by adding equipment and amenities to meet their needs, emphasizing that all levels of fitness are welcome.